ycoder18/E-commerce-Sales-Analysis-/README.md

 ## 📁 Project Overview

-### 1️⃣ Problem Statement
+### 1️ Problem Statement
-Wisdom Pets Medicine, an e-commerce and wholesale company for pet healthcare products, is undergoing a digital transformation.
-Their goal is to centralize and analyze raw sales, customer, and product data to gain actionable business insights.
-Our task is to migrate this data into **Google BigQuery**, structure it properly, and run analytical queries to support data-driven decisions.
+**Wisdom Pets Medicine** is a growing business (est. 2019) that sells pet supplements, treatment packages, and vaccines.
+Initially serving retail customers, the company later expanded into wholesale distribution.
+As part of its digital transformation, Wisdom Pets aims to centralize and analyze raw sales, customer, and product data to gain actionable business insights.
+In this project, we migrated their data into Google BigQuery, structured it for efficient querying, and performed analytical SQL queries to support data-driven decision-making.

 ---

-## 🎯 Objectives
+## 2 Objectives

 - Set up a GCP project and BigQuery environment
 - Load CSV datasets into structured BigQuery tables
 - Perform SQL-based data exploration and cleaning
 - Analyze customer segments, product popularity, and pricing patterns
 - Design a scalable schema for future analytics
+- design an interactive dashbord

 ---

-### 2️⃣ Tools & Technologies Used
+### 3 Tools & Technologies Used

 | Tool/Service               | Purpose                              |
 |----------------------------|--------------------------------------|